To gain the benefits of membership at Arrha Credit Union, stop into one of our offices located at:

 Ready to Join?

-Membership with Arrha Credit Union is open to anyone who lives or works in Hampden, Hampshire or Franklin counties in Massachusetts and immediate family members.
+Membership with Arrha Credit Union is open to anyone who lives or works in Hampden, Hampshire or Franklin counties in Massachusetts, and Hartford and Tolland counties in Connecticut, and immediate family members.

 That's right, we're now open to the public.

 Today 7,000 credit unions serve more than 97 million Americans around the country.
 Even if you're already a credit union member, you may not understand how credit unions differ from financial institutions like banks.
 This "frequently asked question" series can help answer your questions.

 What is a credit union?

 A credit union is a cooperative financial institution, owned and controlled by its members.
 Credit unions typically serve groups of people who have something in common—where they live, work, or attend church, for example.
 Becoming a member of a credit union carries power because credit unions are not-for-profit, and exist to provide members with a place to save money and get loans at reasonable rates.